artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    .. note::

       In the above example, the Project.zip directory was dragged from the Originals pane to the Arrange pane.
 Note that the Project.zip directory in the Originals pane has been greyed out to indicate that the file has been added to a potential SIP.

 #.
-Click on the directory in the Arrange pane to select, and then click Create SIP.
+Click on the directory in the Arrange pane to select, and then click Create
-   Archivematica will confirm that you wish to create a SIP from the selected objects and then proceed through the ingest micro-services.
+   SIP.
+Archivematica will confirm that you wish to create a SIP from the selected objects and then proceed through the ingest microservices.

 #.
-To arrange your SIP, create one or more directories in the Arrange pane by clicking
+To arrange your SIP, create one or more directories in the Arrange pane by
-   *Add Directory*.
+   clicking *Add Directory*.
 You can create directories nested inside of each other.
 Note: You cannot rename a directory once you have created it; you must delete it and create a directory with a new name.

    .. figure:: images/Arrange-new-directory.*
       :align: center